ZeptByteS/dvorak-qwerty/README.md

-Dvorak Qwerty for Linux XKB configuration files
+Dvorak-Qwerty XKB configuration files for Linux
 ------

 ![](https://github.com/ZeptByteS/dvorak-qwerty/blob/develop/dvorak-qwerty.png)

 These keymaps use the first level for redirection to different scan-codes in inet "evdev" section that aren't used in ordinary keyboards.
 However, if a keyboard has some media keys that use these scan-codes, you will have to change the redirection of the conflicting scan-codes in "symbols/us" and uncomment them in "symbols/inet".

-Any keys work as Qwerty when press with Control, Alt or Super.
+Any key will work as Qwerty when pressed with Control, Alt or Super.

 Installation
 ------